-If you are contemplating divorce in Illinois, you must carefully follow the proper procedure for your specific county.
+If you're contemplating divorce in Illinois, you’ll need to follow certain procedures to start your case.
+You can file for divorce on your own or with the help of an attorney.
 This article provides a basic outline of the Illinois divorce process and some helpful links to assist you in preparing your own case.

-Because Illinois courts rarely consider either spouse's fault as a basis for property division, most people don't bother listing any fault-based reasons for divorce.
+Because Illinois courts rarely consider either spouse's fault as a basis for property division, many couples don't bother listing any fault-based reasons for divorce.

 If you live in the greater Chicago area and will be filing in Cook County, you must file the following forms: